Discover Intellij IDEA for Scala

 To start working with Scala in IntelliJ IDEA you need to download and enable the Scala plugin.
-If you run IntelliJ IDEA for the first time, you can install the Scala plugin when IntelliJ IDEA suggests you to download featured plugins.
+If you run IntelliJ IDEA for the first time, you can install the Scala plugin when IntelliJ IDEA suggests downloading featured plugins.
 Otherwise, you can use the Plugins page for the installation.
-After the installation, IntelliJ IDEA will keep track of the plugin updates and will suggest you to update the plugin when a new version is available.
-You can also use the Plugin update channel at the Updates tab, located in to check for Scala nightly, EAP, or release builds.
+After the installation, IntelliJ IDEA will keep track of the plugin updates and will suggest updating the plugin when a new version is available.
+You can also use the Update channel at the tab, located in to check for Scala nightly, EAP, or release builds.

 Now you can successfully check out from VCS, create, or import Scala projects.

 The user interface for Scala looks similar to a regular one unless you work with sbt projects, in that case the sbt projects tool window and sbt Shell become available.